arnovb-github/CmcLibNet/README.md

 Another concept that CmcLibNet uses is that filters on a cursor are actual objects, not unintelligible strings.
 Slightly more verbose but easier to use.
 Setting columns on a cursor is also greatly simplified.

-It should be noted that in CmcLibNet, you can still make all API calls using CmcLibNet.
-The good stuff is implemented as an overload and/or extension method.
-The big exception being that CmcLibNet does not support `GetConversation()`.
-All methods exposed by `ICommenceConversation` are implemented as native methods in CmcLibNet.
+You can still make almost all API calls that are in the Commence RM API using CmcLibNet.
+The good bits are implemented either as an overload and/or extension method.
+The big exception to that is that CmcLibNet does not support `GetConversation()`.
+All methods exposed by `ICommenceConversation` in Commence RM are implemented as native methods in CmcLibNet.

 ## Audience
 This assembly still assumes (intimate) familiarity with the Commenc RM API.
 It just make some things easier and does some things better.